How to Pay for College on Your Own

 Some people will say that loans are not considered financial aid, but for this purpose, we’ll say they are.
 Federal student loans are another option that can be used to help pay for college.

 These are loans that you have to pay back no matter what.
 Waiting 7 years or filing bankruptcy will not spare you from the cost of them.

 These are loans that cannot be “forgiven”.

-Federal student loans are loans are funded by the federal government.
-Final amounts are determined by financial need (FAFSA), amount of other aid you received, availability of funds for your college and your year in college.
+Federal student loans are funded by the federal government.
+Final amounts are determined by financial need (FAFSA), amount of other aid you received, availability of funds for your college, and your year in college.

 With all that in mind:

 Don’t be afraid to take out loans because you are investing in your future, but BE SMART about it.